 To setup SSO through SAML:

-In Crowdcontrol, click Settings and then click Authentication.
+In Crowdcontrol, go to Organization, click Settings, and then click Authentication.

 Click Single Sign-on (SSO).